6un9-h0-Dan/Faction/README.md

 For information on installing and using Faction, checkout the docs at https://www.factionc2.com/docs/

+## Issues
+Please submit any issues you have with Faction [here](https://github.com/FactionC2/Faction/issues) and use the provided templates if applicable.

+If you have a security related issue with Faction, please email jared `at` c2 `dot` lol.

 _IBM Corporation and the author are not responsible or liable for this code or its use cases currently._